-This guide reviews OVRHaptics and OVRHapticsClip, two C# scripts that programmatically control haptics feedback for the Oculus Touch controller.
+This guide reviews OVRHaptics and OVRHapticsClip, two C# scripts that programmatically control haptics feedback for Touch.

 Haptics clips specify the data used to control haptic vibrations in Touch controllers.